yashkumbalkar/Naive-Bayes/README.md

-# Bayes' Theorem and Naive Bayes Classifiers
+# Bayes Theorem and Naive Bayes Classifiers
 ---
 ### Overview :-

 This project explores **Bayes Theorem** and its application in **Naive Bayes Machine Learning algorithms** for text classification, specifically focused on sentiment analysis using the **IMDb Movie Reviews Dataset**.